 For this recipe, I used Springtide Seaweed’s Counter Kelp, which I love!
 Kelp farmer Sarah Redmond is on a mission to make kelp a staple in every kitchen (you can check out my interview with her here).
 She operates a certified organic, sustainable seaweed farm in Maine that specializes in kelp, but also develops other culinary products from dulse and nori seaweed varieties – perfect for stocking your Sea Pantry with.

 Seaweed brings big umami flavor to the dish, plus tons of nutrients!
 It’s high in iodine, potassium, essential amino acids, omega oils, antioxidants, and anti-inflammatories.
-What’s more, it’s a huge piece of the puzzle when it comes to addressing climate change and supporting the development of healthy, regenerative food systems.
+What’s more, it’s a huge piece of the puzzle when it comes to addressing climate change and supporting the development of healthy, restorative food systems.
 Seaweed is a highly renewable resource that contributes to healthy marine ecosystems by producing oxygen, reducing ocean acidification, sequestering carbon, and providing habitat for small shellfish and other animals.

 I love mixing it into condiments and also slip it into pasta sauces, stocks, soups, or add it as a topping on pizzas and salads.
 I’ll be incorporating more seaweed into as many dishes as possible this year; family recipes like this beef stew are a great place to start!